pranav93/WallpaperApp/README.md

 # Wallpaper App

 - Wrote with electron, reactjs
+- Build with command `npm run watch`
-- Run with command "npm run start"
+- Run with command `npm run start`
 - Works only with ubuntu right now

 ## todos